ahyaghoubi/FTP-Server/README.md

 ## Description

 This Python-based FTP server allows users to easily set up a local FTP server with customizable settings via command-line arguments.
-The server can be configured with a specific username, password, and directory to serve, all while providing default values for simplicity.
+The server can be configured with a specific username, password, directory to serve, and port number.
 The `pyftpdlib` library is used to handle the FTP functionality, making it easy to create and manage FTP servers in Python.

 By running the script with different parameters, you can specify:
 - **FTP Username**: The username required to log in to the server.
 - **FTP Password**: The password for authenticating users.
 - **Directory**: The folder on your machine that will be shared via FTP.
+- **Port**: The port on which the FTP server will listen.

 This FTP server is designed for local network use or testing purposes and can be easily customized to fit specific needs.

 ## Features

 - **Simple Setup**: Easily start an FTP server with just a few commands.
-- **Customizable**: Provide custom FTP usernames, passwords, and directories via command-line arguments.
+- **Customizable**: Provide custom FTP usernames, passwords, directories, and ports via command-line arguments.
-- **Default Values**: Defaults for username (`user`), password (`pass`), and directory (current working directory) for quick setup.
+- **Default Values**: Defaults for username (`user`), password (`pass`), directory (current working directory), and port (2121) for quick setup.
 - **Permissions**: Full read-write permissions are granted to the specified user for the shared directory.
+- **Passive Mode**: Configurable passive mode ports for compatibility with NAT/firewalls.
-- **Cross-Platform**: Compatible with Windows, macOS, and Linux, provided the appropriate permissions are set for the FTP port (default is 21).
+- **Cross-Platform**: Compatible with Windows, macOS, and Linux, provided the appropriate permissions are set.

 ## Requirements